Reed College Catalog

 3. One unit of music; one unit of art history, studio art, or theatre design.

-6. Completion of the Theatre 162 requirement.
+2. Completion of the Theatre 162 requirement.
 See explanation in the theatre department section of the catalog.
+Students are expected to have completed this requirement by the time the junior qualifying examination is taken.

 Junior Qualifying Examination